 A celebration of snowdrops

 We all know that warm feeling of spring is on the way when we see our first snowdrops of the year.
-Some of us might have a few in our own gardens or be lucky enough to see carpets of them in the local parks and woodlands but seeing their wee white heads bob on a gentle breeze is heartwarming.
+Some of us might have a few in our own gardens or be lucky enough to see carpets of them in the local parks and woodlands.
+Seeing their wee white heads bob on a gentle breeze is heartwarming.

-On arriving at the main gate to the palace we drove the long drive, following in the footsteps of royalty and parked up in the car park.
-At the small ticket hut from where you would normally pay your entrance fee, maps were available, so as first time visitors we had no problem navigating our way around the grounds.
+On arriving at the main gate to the palace we drove the long drive.
+Following in the footsteps of royalty and parked up in the car park.
+At the small ticket hut from where you would normally pay your entrance fee, maps were available.
+A great help for first time visitors.

-Actually the trail was easy to follow as there were decorative pieces of slate painted with snowdrops to guide us around but you can pick and choose which route you prefer or be a devil and wander aimlessly.
+Actually the trail was easy to follow.
+There were decorative pieces of slate painted with snowdrops to guide us around.
+Alternatively, you can pick and choose which route you prefer or be a devil and wander aimlessly.

-At this point I have to admit I was distracted by the impressive selection and enormity of some of the pines planted – giant redwoods, douglas firs and THE most beautiful western red cedar.
-It is so enormous that it actually looks like several different trees but if you venture through the branches you can see it is just one.
+At this point I have to admit I was distracted by the impressive selection and enormity of some of the pines planted.
+Giant redwoods, douglas firs and THE most beautiful western red cedar.
+It is so enormous that it actually looks like several different trees.
+If you venture through the branches you can see it is just one.
 It’s incredible.
 We found some of the largest pine cones we have ever seen.
 To give you an idea of scale my feet are a UK size 5!

 There are signs of maintenance throughout the pinetum with large felled trees.
 Fascinating to see the inside of a tree and the smell is lovely.
 We were happy to discover a red squirrel going about it’s business too.
 We stood still and quiet and he/she wasn’t really that bothered by us and came quite close.

-The snowdrop trail takes you through the Kitchen Garden, where we saw a sign about volunteering and I think I might give this a go.
+The snowdrop trail takes you through the Kitchen Garden.
+I saw a sign about volunteering and I think I might give this a go.
 I can see myself pottering about, weeding and sowing seeds for this years produce for the palace kitchens.
 From garden to plate would be about 200 metres.